 Pandemic Updates

 Leaving the Trail was not a hard decision for me.
-On Wednesday, I turned on the TV in my hotel room, and started watching the news stations.
+I turned on the TV in my hotel room on Wednesday and started watching the news stations.
 My iPhone never left my hand as I flipped from “written” media to televised media.
-It felt as if events were changing as quickly as I flipped from news channel to news channel.
+It felt like events were changing as quickly as I flipped from news channel to news channel.

-I also have a very short attention span, so this is my preferred viewing method.
+I also have a short attention span, so this is my preferred viewing method.

-I’m not completely insulated from current events while I hike, but there is definitely a certain amount of “removal” from current events.
+I’m not completely insulated from current events while I hike, but there is a certain amount of “removal” from current events.
 As I sat in my room watching and listening, I became fixated on the rush of information.
-I watched screens with increasing surprise and frustration.
-By that evening I had rented a car and booked a flight home.
+I watched the screens with increasing surprise and frustration.
+By that evening, I had rented a car and booked a flight home.

 Travel to Kearny, AZ

-On Thursday I rented a car, and drove up to Kearny to get my boxes from the motel.
-I got their early, but having not checked their hours (I like to make the same mistakes at least twice), I had to sit in the parking lot until 10 AM.
-I relaxed in my seat and turned my attention to the Family Dollar store across the street.
+On Thursday, I rented a car and drove up to Kearny to get my boxes from the motel.
+I got there early but have not checked their hours (I like to make the same mistakes at least twice), and I had to sit in the parking lot until 10 AM.
+I relaxed and turned my attention to the Family Dollar store.
 Activity in the immediate vicinity was limited.

 Family Dollar